BryanAim/100-days-of-code/log.md

 **Progress**

 dived into #VueJs directives and learnt about the event handling with v-on, attribute binding with v-bind , and conditional rendering with v-show and v-if directives.

+### Day 75, July 14, Tuesday

+**Progress**

+ I've learnt about list rendering in #VueJs using the v-for directive and why the Key attribute is recommended.

+### Day 76, July 15, Wednesday

+**Progress**
+learnt about form handling in #VueJs using the v-model directive, that creates a two-way data binding between form inputs and text area elements.